coq/coq/doc/sphinx/practical-tools/utilities.rst

 **Variable assignment**

 The variable must belong to the variables listed in the ``Parameters`` section of the generated makefile.
-Here we describe only few of them.
+If access to more variables are needed, ``CoqMakefile.local-late`` can be used instead.
+Here we describe only few of the variables.

 :CAMLPKGS:
    can be used to specify third party findlib packages, and is